Welcome to the next stage in your Process Street onboarding!

 - Set the start date to tomorrow at 9 AM (or whatever time you prefer)

 - Set a ‘Due after date’ of 8 hours, so you’ll get a reminder at the end of each day

-Each day for the next two weeks, log into your Process Street account and complete the checklist (if you aren’t actually completing the steps, you should mentally complete them so you can refine your process as we continue guiding you through getting fully up and running).
-Make edits to the template whenever you find something you can improve!
+Each day for the next two weeks, log into your Process Street account and complete the workflow run (if you aren’t actually completing the steps, you should mentally complete them so you can refine your process as we continue guiding you through getting fully up and running).
+Make edits to your workflow whenever you find something you can improve!

-Get into the habit of checking your email to see reminders that checklists and tasks have been assigned to you.
+Get into the habit of checking your email (or Slack) to see reminders that workflow runs and tasks have been assigned to you.

-- Read our help article on Scheduling Checklists
+- Read our help article on Scheduling Workflow Runs

 - Watch our Demo Video (Skip to 3:20 for Scheduled Processes)

-- Contact our Customer Success team for support or if you have any questions
+- Contact our Process pros team for support or if you have any questions